Take Our Kids to Work Day

 TACNY Jr. Cafe Scientifique is held most 3rd Saturdays September through June, 9:30-11 at the MOST, Armory Square, Syracuse.
 Topics include "All About Submarines: High Technology Under the Seas!" and "Artificial Intelligence: Can computers really think?"
 Free, but RSVP's encouraged!
 Participants can explore the museum at no cost at the program conclusion.

-ESF Pancake Breakfast (Also syrup making tours, woodsman team demos, and kite making), date tba.
+ESF Pancake Breakfast (Also syrup making tours, woodsman team demos, and kite making), date varies each year.
 Heiberg Memorial Forest.
-Watch campusnews and college bulletin boards for advance sale ticket locations (past ticket prices were ~ $5 for 12 and up, $3 for ages 6-12,with 5 and under free); they generally also sell tickets at the door to accommodate interested alumni and community members..
+Watch campusnews and college bulletin boards for advance sale ticket locations (past ticket prices were ~ $5 for 12 and up, $3 for ages 6-12,with 5 and under free); they generally also sell tickets at the door to accommodate interested alumni and community members.